HanYuanHsu/ai-math/readme.md

 # About
 This repository contains our team's code for the Kaggle competition <a href="https://www.kaggle.com/competitions/ai-mathematical-olympiad-prize">AI Mathematical Olympiad - Progress Prize 1</a>.
+The competition aims to push progress in developing AIs that solve hard math problems such as IMO problems or even conduct math research.
+It is world-renowned, as it featured a speech by Terence Tao saying its positive impact.

 The Kaggle notebook submitted to the competition can be viewed <a href="https://www.kaggle.com/code/tingjunwang/refine/edit/run/185764007">here</a>.